 What are the situations and relationships that trigger your negative mirroring pattern?

-What if you decided to get well prepared – choose a powerful thought and practice it! – and let go of the mirroring?
+What if you decided to get well prepared – choose a powerful thought and practice it! – and to let go of the mirroring?

 How could that positively change the ‘typical’ scenario?

 We are all in control of our life experience – if we decide to actively take control of our mind.

 Our thoughts not only determine the quality of our relationships with our family members and friends, but they also determine our relationship with our home, our money, our health, our work – and our relationship with ourselves.